AishSweety/hybrid-quantum-classical-Neural-Network-for-radar-data/README.md

-# hybrid-quantum-classical-Neural-Network-for-radar-data
+# Hybrid quantumc lassical Neural Network for radar data

-Hybrid quantum classical Neural Network for radar data
+This work is built upon and based on the work done in the [repository](https://github.com/SinclairHudson/CANSOFCOM).